Title XVI Supplemental Security Income (SSI)

 Children under 18 are eligible for the NMOHC payments when the following conditions apply:

-- Youth in the participating in the EFC program at the age of 18 as NMD residing in a licensed/certified foster care home.
+• Youth in the participating in the extended foster care (EFC program at the age of 18 residing in a licensed/certified foster care home.

-Note: NMDs in SILP may not be eligible for NMOHC payments because in many instances their are own payee for FC benefits.
+Note: Non-Minor Dependents (NMDs) in a SILP may not be eligible for NMOHC payments because in many instances they are their are own payee for FC benefits.

 Income and Income Limits